WCCBT in Africa: Building Regional Workforce Capacity in CBT and Increasing Access to Evidence-Based Mental Health Care

 - Led by Dr. Shane Pienaar du Bruyn, Dr. Jaco Rossouw, and Prof. Charles Young, the congress centered on advancing evidence-based practice within the African context.

-- Dr. Tarisai Bere from Zimbabwe and Dr. Lata McGinn meet at the CBTAA conference.
-Dr. Bere expresses an interest in forming a CBT organization in Zimbabwe.
+- Ms. Tarisai Bere from Zimbabwe and Dr. Lata McGinn met at the CBTASA conference.
+Ms. Bere expressed an interest in forming a CBT organization in Zimbabwe.

-- Dr. Mark Van Ommeren, Head of the Mental Health Unit of the World Health Organization (WHO) facilitates an introduction between Dr. Lata McGinn and Dr. Chido Rwafa Madzvamutse, WHO AFRO representative in Genega, Switzerland.
+- Dr. Mark Van Ommeren, Head of the Mental Health Unit of the World Health Organization (WHO) facilitated an introduction between Dr. Lata McGinn and Dr. Chido Rwafa Madzvamutse, WHO AFRO representative in Geneva, Switzerland.

-- Dr. Chido Rwafa Madzvamutse and Dr. Lata McGinn conduct meetings to discuss and collaborate on shared priorities and initiatives in Africa.
-Dr. Rwafa Madzvamutse shares knowledge and counsel on the status of mental health in Africa and on WHO’s initiatives and projects in Africa.
+- Dr. Chido Rwafa Madzvamutse and Dr. Lata McGinn conducted meetings to discuss and collaborate on shared priorities and initiatives in Africa.
+Dr. Rwafa Madzvamutse shared knowledge and counsel on the status of mental health in Africa and on WHO’s initiatives and projects in Africa.

 2025:

-- WCCBT President.
-Dr. Lata McGinn conducts a series of virtual meetings and electronic communications with professional leaders across Africa to assess their interest in joining the WCCBT-CBT African Association (CBTAA) Development Taskforce (Cameroon, Egypt, Ghana, Nigeria, Morocco, South Africa, Tunisia, and Zimbabwe) and supporting the growth of CBT in Africa.
+- WCCBT President Dr. Lata McGinn conducted a series of virtual meetings and electronic communications with professional leaders across Africa to assess their interest in joining the WCCBT-CBT Association of Africa (CBTAA) Development Taskforce (Cameroon, Egypt, Ghana, Nigeria, Morocco, South Africa, Tunisia, and Zimbabwe) and supporting the growth of CBT in Africa.

 - CBT professionals in Africa in Morocco, Nigeria, South Africa, Uganda, and Zimbabwe express an interest in proceeding.